AzugBe/azugbe.github.io/_pages/privacy.md

 Sometimes it may be necessary to conclude a contract that the data subject provides us with personal data, which must subsequently be processed by us.
 The data subject is, for example, obliged to provide us with personal data when our company signs a contract with him or her.
 The non-provision of the personal data would have the consequence that the contract with the data subject could not be concluded.

-Before personal data is provided by the data subject, the data subject must contact AZUG vzw.
-AZUG vzw clarifies to the data subject whether the provision of the personal data is required by law or contract or is necessary for the conclusion of the contract, whether there is an obligation to provide the personal data and the consequences of non-provision of the personal data.
+Before personal data is provided by the data subject, the data subject must contact AZUG (BUG - Initiative vzw).
+AZUG (BUG - Initiative vzw) clarifies to the data subject whether the provision of the personal data is required by law or contract or is necessary for the conclusion of the contract, whether there is an obligation to provide the personal data and the consequences of non-provision of the personal data.

 ### 16. Existence of automated decision-making